leobnog/simple-backend/README.md

 # simple-backend
-This is a simple nodejs stateful backend with a tasks CRUD, without any auxiliaries packages, built from zero.
+This is a simple RESTful nodejs stateful backend with a tasks CRUD, without any auxiliaries packages, built from zero.

 ## What is expected this application to do?
 - create task